 Both?
 Both.
 Both is good.
 Read the book and then go watch the movie because they’re equally amazing.

 Jane Eyre, Charlotte Brontë

 I list the movie over the book because my ovaries literally sat up and begged me to.
 They saw Toby Stephens in the 2006 BBC miniseries, and sploded.
 There’s nothing I can do ¯\_(ツ)_/¯

 The Princess Bride, William Goldman

 I have read the book, and the humor seems a bit overdone?
 I dunno, it seems forced in writing when it flows as a hilarious flood when spoken by the actors.
-It’s still a good book and I encourage people to read it but . . . the worst sin is the book doesn’t have Cary Elwes in it *ovaries make a sad face*.
+It’s a decent book but . . . the worst sin is the book doesn’t have Cary Elwes in it *ovaries make a sad face*.

 Much Ado About Nothing, William Shakespeare